mocar27/MIMUW/IV semester/os/README.md

 # ***Operating systems***

-The course was intended to show how to work and program at a very low level.
+The course was intended to show how to work and develop at a very low level.
 There were overall five tasks that each made a contribution to the final grade.

 ## **Inverse permutation (Task 1 - NASM Assembly)**